Nahalin: 1967-present

 After the 1995 accords, 9% of the village land has been classified as Area B, while the remaining 91% has been classified as Area C.

 Large parts of Nahalin's land are confiscated by Military Orders by declaring it Israeli "State Land".
 Israel has afterwards used the confiscated land to construct Israeli settlements; 135 dunum of Nahalin land went to construct Geva’ot, 1166 dunum went to Betar Illit, and 110 dunum went to Rosh Zurim.

 Since the beginning of the al-Aqsa Intifada, severe restrictions on movement have been placed on all residents.
 According to the United Nations Relief and Works Agency (UNRWA), from the intifada's beginning in September 2000 until the road's November 2003 reopening with IDF checkpoint monitoring, the cluster of villages represented by Nahalin, Husan and Battir were totally closed off and the only access was on foot via the Husan/al-Khadr junction.
 In 2004, all roads but one were reopened, and residents can now move more freely.
 In November of that year, USAID supported the paving of that road.

 In the 2005 municipal elections in Nahalin, all ten elected candidates stood as independents.
 The candidate with the most votes was Qassim Yousif Mahmoud Awad, who got 1120 votes.

 According to the Palestinian Central Bureau of Statistics, the town had a population of over 6,409 in mid-year 2006, of whom 35% are under the age of 18.
 Approximately 150 - 200 persons are registered with UNRWA as refugees of the 1948 war.
 Villagers carry a West Bank ID card.

-Some 90% of the population between the ages of 18 and 35 are unemployed.
+In 2006, about 90% of the population between the ages of 18 and 35 are unemployed.
 The natural growth of the village will become a problem in the future due to lack of living space.
 Nahalin will become entirely closed in by both the expanding settlements and the Israeli West Bank barrier, placing severe constraints on the movement of residents and their access to services outside the village.